 "All students of the university who can render a service to the country and to the farmers of the state by helping to gather the corn crop are urgently requested to secure a leave of absence for this purpose.
 On your return to the university special coaches will be assigned to you without cost and every opportunity afforded for making up back work.
-This is a patriotic duty at a time when there should be no selfishness on the part of any of our people."
+This there should be no selfishness on the part of any of our people."